 top of page

-Be careful, if you are someone who has had a past experience of hair loss and you fully recovered.
+Be careful, if you are someone who has had a past experience of hair loss and you have fully recovered.
 Even with a fully recovered head of hair you are still recovering from hair loss and therefore locs would be the worse idea for you.
 Especially if you choose a hand that wants your locks to be tightly pulled too frequently, or you choose a, 'Fixed grid line' obsessed Consultant.
-Added to that, having small size locs created with 100% 6 weekly retightenings/interlocking will help speed up and spread out any potential hair loss past and present experience.
+Added to that, having small size locs created with 100% six weekly retightenings / interlocking (pulling, tugging & tightness) will help speed up and spread out any potential hair loss past and present experience.

-Hair loss usually starts in the crown area with your edges discreetly following with and vulnerably thin strands with the aim to branch and spread across your scalp.
 Not oiling your locks can help speed up your scalp trauma faster, breaking off your thinly stretched locks while a carpet full of hairs grow at the base of your broken Locs.
+If retightenings are not stopped early enough, that carpet of hair experiencing breaking locs will eventually vanish.

 My experience has shown me that hair loss manifests itself in various ways.